rsowell/cs-457-agile-iterations/docs/4-Iteration-1--Spec-and-Deliverables-92a2.md

 ## Iteration 1 Deliverables

 Woo!
 You made it, hope you are enjoying the ride so far.
+Please check Brightspace for information on your deliverables.

 For each iteration you should have: